Watching an evening baseball game, Tom Sox of Charlottesville

 Why It’s Great:

-Charlottesville offers endless free and affordable activities for families, from nature trails and playgrounds to free concerts, art galleries, and baseball games.
+There are dozens of free activities in Charlottesville for families, from nature trails and playgrounds to free concerts, art galleries, and baseball games.
 Whether you’re looking for outdoor fun, educational experiences, or a rainy-day escape, there’s something for every family—without breaking the bank.